invadergir/midi-synthesiser/README.md

 # Midi Synthesiser Starter Code

-This repo is the result of my research into the Juce Framework and is a good starting point to create a synthesiser standalone and/or plugin.
-It contains some good reusable generic classes that can be used to build any kind of midi synthesiser plugin/app with effects.
+This repo is the result of my research into the Juce Framework and is a good starting point to create a synthesiser app and/or plugin.
+It contains some good reusable generic classes that can be used to build any kind of midi synthesiser  with effects.

 This code depends on the Juce Library to run.
 Please see the [LICENSE.md](LICENSE.md) and [LICENSE-NOTES.md](LICENSE-NOTES.md) files for details.